joycatch/xiaomi-mi-body-composition-scale-2/README.md

 - It allows you to fetch information of the Mi Body Composition Scale 2 (model: XMTZC05HM) and post the information securely to a given URL (using HTTP Authorization)

 ## 2. Acquire the MAC address of your Mi Body Composition Scale 2
-- Install Zepp Life App on your mobile device
+- Install the Zepp Life App on your mobile device
-- Configure your scale with Zepp Life App on your mobile device
+- Configure your Mi Body Composition Scale 2 with the Zepp Life App on your mobile device
-- Retrieve scale's MAC Address from Zepp Life App and optionally turn off weighing small object in Zepp Life App for better measurement quality by going to:
+- Retrieve the scale's MAC Address from the Zepp Life App and (optionally) turn off weigh small object in the app for better measurement quality by going to:
    - _Profile -> My devices -> Mi Body Composition Scale 2_

 ![alt text](https://github.com/RobertWojtowicz/miscale2garmin/blob/master/pic/settings.png)

 ## 3. Preparing your linux system / Raspberry Pi
-- Minimum hardware requirements are: 1 CPU, 512 MB RAM, 2 GB HDD and a network connection which means that this can run on a raspberry pi
+- Minimum hardware requirements: 1 CPU, 512 MB RAM, 2 GB HDD and a network connection which means that this can run on a Raspberry Pi
-- Update your system and then install following modules:
+- Update your system and then install following modules which the script requires:

 ```
 sudo apt-get update